doublethreedigital/sc-documentation/content/collections/docs/v2.2/gateways.md

 id: f0a001d6-ceef-4e5a-9b55-6783b81d8eea
 origin: b26a3fb4-9c34-4e6c-ae7d-b0e3efbc5f2e
 ---
-Simple Commerce has built-in support for popular payment gateways, including Stripe and Mollie.
+Simple Commerce currently has built-in support for two popular payment providers: Stripe and Mollie.

+If you need to use a payment provider that's not supported first-party, you can build your own.

-And if you need a gateway that we don't already support, it's easy enough to build your own.
+And if you need a gateway that we don't already support, it's easy enough to [build your own](/v2.2/extending/custom-gateway).

 ## Configuration

-Gateways are configured in your `config/simple-commerce.php` file.
-Like so:
+Gateways can be configured in your `config/simple-commerce.php` file, under the `gateways` key.

 ```php
 /*